successible/cleanslate/README.md

 > Note: We recommend Caddy [^1] as the reverse proxy.
 That is because it handles SSL automatically (and for free) via Let's Encrypt [^2].

+> Warning: Clean Slate uses the most recent, major version of PostgreSQL.
+That new version is outlined in the `docker-compose.yml` used by `deploy.sh`.
+Hence, when you run `deploy.sh` with an older version of PostgreSQL managed by Docker Compose, you will get an error.
+Specifically, that your `database files are incompatible with server`.
+Hence, to get Clean Slate to work, you will be forced to upgrade your database using `pg_upgrade`.
+If you do not like this behavior, your best option is to use a custom `docker-compose.yml`.
+For example, let's say you want to connect to a database not managed by Docker Compose.
+Great!
+Create a copy of `docker-compose.yml` [^3] and call it `custom.yml`.
+Remove `database` from the list of services.
+Make sure your `.env` file has the correct credentials.
+Run `export COMPOSE_FILE=custom.yml; bash deploy.sh`.
+Boom!
+You are good to go.

 4. Once your reverse proxy is set up, go to the `https://<your-domain>/console`.
 Log in with your `HASURA_GRAPHQL_ADMIN_SECRET` defined in `.env`.
 Click `Data`, then `public`, then `profiles`, then `Insert Row`.
 On this screen, enter no input.
 Instead, click `Save`.
 This will create a new Profile.
 Click to `Browse Rows`.
 Take note of the `authId` of the row you just made.
 That is your (very long) credential to log in.

 5. You can now log in to `https://<your-domain>` with that credential.